 This is what I heard...

 “The other is the way of self-mortification and rigid asceticism.
-That is a painful way, and it too is not worthwhile, not leading to the goal.
+That is a painful way, and it too is not worthy and does not lead to the goal.

-“Monks, you can avoid both of those dead ends by following the middle way realized by The Pathfinder; this middle way is an eye-opener; following it, you will come to know.
-It calms you down, reveals the truth with lucid clarity; you will awaken fully, completely released from all pain and distress.
+“Monks, you can avoid both of those dead ends by following the middle way realized by The Pathfinder; this middle way opens your eyes; it teaches you.
+Following it, you will know for yourself.
+You will become calm, see the truth with lucid clarity, and awaken fully, completely freed from all pain and distress.

-“And what is this middle way realized by The Pathfinder that brings vision and knowledge, calms you, reveals the truth, leads to awakening and complete release?
+“And what is this middle way realized by The Pathfinder that brings vision and knowledge, calms you, teaches you, wakes you up and liberates you?
 It is just this Superior Eight-Part Path: rightly aligned understanding, rightly aligned purpose, rightly aligned speech, rightly aligned action, rightly aligned livelihood, rightly aligned effort, rightly aligned awareness, and rightly aligned concentration.
-That is the middle way realized by The Pathfinder: producing vision and knowledge, it will calm you, reveal the truth, and wake you up so you will attain complete release.
+That is the middle way realized by The Pathfinder: producing vision and knowledge, it calms you, teaches you, awakens you, and completely frees you.